 The biggest leap of faith was in submitting the talk itself.
 For me, a year ago, conference speaking was a “bucket list item” - something I’d be able to do when I was older, wiser, “worthy” of being on a stage.
 Turned out, a lot of that was just head trash.

 Also, at the time of submitting my proposal, I only had the germ of an idea.
 A mentor listened to me describe my idea, then helped me formulate that into a catchy title and a good summary.
 This early feedback was crucial.
 It was only after selection, that I did a bunch of research on “prior art”, and was able to turn the idea-germ into a unique and valuable talk.

 The selection process

 Why did my proposal get selected?
 To be honest I had no idea.
 Maybe the topic was good, maybe my proposal was persuasive, or maybe (cynical part of my brain says) it’s because my company was one of the sponsors.
 Frankly, I didn’t quite care.
 Time would tell if it was the content or not.
 I was just glad to get the opportunity.

 In retrospect; the title and proposal are critical pieces of the process.
 We decide whether to watch movies or not based on the title and trailer; books, based on title and a blurb on the back cover.
 There is an art to conveying intent in your proposal; [Sarah Mei]1 and Noel Rappin have some wonderful articles to help you with this.
 Here are some more.

 Preparing the Talk

-Feedback.
+- Feedback.
 Over and over.
-Clarity of idea, narrative flow, originality, even things like readability of slides, the color combination of your deck, all matter.
+Feedback on clarity of the idea, narrative flow, originality, even things like readability of slides, the color combination of your deck, all mattered.

 Presenting the Talk